Dear Parish Family of Saint Peter’s,

 To become the Eyes and Hands of Christ.”

-Wishing you a meaningful and fulfilling Lent.
+Wishing you all a meaningful and fulfilling Lent.

 In Christ’s Love,